LangDaniel/HECKTOR2021/README.md

 ### Pretrained weights

-The pre-trained weights can be downloaded from [here](https://syncandshare.lrz.de/getlink/fiKHFuRVVsqcaR5CpvVweYNb/C3D_weights.h5) and have to be placed in the `data/weights/` folder.
+The pretrained weights can be downloaded from [here](https://syncandshare.lrz.de/getlink/fiKHFuRVVsqcaR5CpvVweYNb/C3D_weights.h5) and have to be placed in the `data/weights/` folder.